ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Subroutine scenario
 ^^^^^^^^^^^^^^^^^^^

 Subroutine scenario represent a certain part of code that can be invoked from within a scenario.
-Subroutine scenario starts with a SCENARIO SUBROUTINE intruction and ends with a SCENARIO END instruction.
+Subroutine scenario starts with a SCENARIO SUBROUTINE instruction and ends with a SCENARIO END instruction.

 ::